stadium-software/repeater-datagrid/export.md

 ## Export Page Script

-**Caution: Retrieving and exporting large data sets from a database or API can cause the browser to hang or crash**

 1. Add an Export button or image control above the DataGrid
 2. Add a Click event handler to the control
 3. In the event handler
    1. Fetch the data to be exported by executing the relevant "Select" query or by calling a WebService
    2. Assign the results set to the List input property of the *List to CSV Download* module script

+**Caution: Retrieving and exporting large data sets from a database or API can cause the browser to hang or crash**

 ![](images/SimpleExport.png)

 ## Multiple Files Export

-**CAUTION: Pushing many files to the user using this method can also cause the browser to hang or crash.**

 1. Get the total number of records in the dataset by dragging the "TotalRecords" query to the script
 2. Drag a variable to the script, call it "Counter_var" and set the initial value to 0